-Constitution’s last trans-Atlantic voyage almost proved her undoing.
-In 1878, representatives from the entire western world descended on Paris and brought with them the latest innovations from their respective countries.
-The ambitiously named Exposition Universelle showcased the best art and technology, and for France, provided proof the country had recovered from the ravages of the Franco-Prussian war (1870-71).
+USS Constitution’s last trans-Atlantic voyage almost proved to be its undoing.
+In 1878, representatives from the entire Western world descended on Paris, France and brought with them the latest innovations from their respective countries.
+The ambitiously named Exposition Universelle showcased the best art and technology, and for France, provided proof the country had recovered from the ravages of the Franco-Prussian War (1870-1871).

-Congress deemed Constitution the best choice for delivering the American exhibits to France, so in March of 1878, after undergoing speedy a refit and loading 738 tons of cargo (including three streetcars lashed to the spar deck), the old ship set sail for Europe.
-After a stormy passage of nearly a month, Constitution finally made Le Havre and disgorged her cargo into rail cars alongside the wharf.
+The U.S. Congress deemed Constitution the best choice for delivering the American exhibits to France, so in March of 1878, after undergoing a speedy refit and loading 738 tons of cargo (including three streetcars lashed to the spar deck), the old ship set sail for Europe.
+After a stormy passage of nearly a month, Constitution finally made Le Havre and disgorged its cargo into rail cars alongside the wharf.

-At long last, with the event over, the crated exhibits returned on board.
-After loading 1060 of them, Constitution and her crew put to sea on January 16, 1879.
+At long last, with the event over, the crated exhibits returned on board and, on January 16, 1879, Constitution and its crew put to sea.
 Crossing the Atlantic in January is not for the faint of heart.
 When compounded by navigational errors, the results could be deadly.
-Just ten hours from France, the ship had managed to outsail her navigator’s estimates by thirty miles and at two o’clock in the morning she drove herself aground off the cliffs of Swanage, England.
-Thankfully, the weather remained calm, and the next day, with the help of a steam tug, the ship was refloated and towed to Portsmouth.
-A swift visit to one of the Royal Navy’s drydocks enabled the dockyard personnel to replace some copper sheathing, the only damage suffered in the mishap.
+Just 10 hours from France, the ship had managed to outsail the navigator’s estimates by 30 miles, and at 2:00 in the morning the ship drove aground off the cliffs of Swanage, England.
+Thankfully, the weather remained calm.
+The next day, with the help of a steam tug, the ship was refloated and towed to Portsmouth, England.
+A swift visit to one of the Royal Navy’s dry docks enabled the dockyard personnel to replace some copper sheathing, the only damage suffered in the mishap.

-Dangling from bosun’s chairs over the stern, Carpenter’s Mate Henry Williams, assisted by Captains of the Top Joseph Matthews and James Horton, endured hours of repeated duckings in the frigid waters as they struggled to bore a hole in the rudder head and install a set of chains that would restore rudder control.
-Not only did they face the deadly chill, but the equipment they worked on and with could crush them without warning.
-At long last they succeeded, and Constitution bore away for Lisbon, the closet port with dockyard facilities capable of repairing the ship.
+Dangling from bosun’s chairs over the stern, carpenter’s mate Henry Williams, assisted by captains of the top Joseph Matthews and James Horton, endured hours of repeated dunking in the frigid waters as they struggled to bore a hole in the rudder head and install a set of chains that would restore rudder control.
+Not only did they face the deadly chill, but the equipment could crush them without warning.
+At long last they succeeded, and Constitution bore away for Lisbon, Portugal, the closet port with dockyard facilities capable of repairing the ship.

 For their heroism, all three men were awarded the Medal of Honor.
-Without their efforts, the ship, and probably many of her crew, would not have survived.
+Without their efforts, the ship, and probably many of the crew, would not have survived.

 Not much is known of the three recipients.
-Henry Williams was born in Canada in 1834, and had been in the Navy since 1873.
+Henry Williams was born in Canada in 1834 and had been in the U.S. Navy since 1873.
 He received his carpenter’s warrant in 1880 and finally retired in 1896.
 Joseph Matthews was born in Malta in 1849, and died in Georgia in 1912.
-James Horton joined the Navy in Boston, where he was born in 1850.
-While the ship lay at Le Havre, he’d attempted to desert, was caught, court-martialed, fined three month’s pay and clapped in irons for thirty days.
+James Horton joined the U.S. Navy in Boston, where he was born in 1850.
+While the ship lay at Le Havre, he’d attempted to desert, was caught, court-martialed, fined three month’s pay, and clapped in irons for 30 days.
 Despite these transgressions, he certainly redeemed himself on February 13th!

-With the homeward-bound voyage behind her, the ship returned to her role as a training ship in July 1879.
+With the homeward-bound voyage complete, the ship resumed its role as a training ship in July 1879.
 But the feats of heroism were not yet over.
-On November 16 of that year, two 3rd-class boys named Eugene Nodler and Merrit Bradford decided to desert from the ship while she lay at anchor off Norfolk.
+On November 16 of that year, two 3rd-class boys named Eugene Nodler and Merrit Bradford decided to desert from the ship while it lay at anchor off Norfolk, Virginia.
 Arrested by the Marine guard, they were on the verge of being taken below when Bradford wriggled away from his captor and dove overboard.
 He couldn’t swim and immediately began to sink.
-Seeing the boy’s distress, Ship’s Corporal James Thayer and Master Aaron Ward dove overboard and kept him afloat until they were picked up by the ship’s boat.
+Seeing the boy’s distress, ship’s corporal James Thayer and master Aaron Ward dove overboard and kept him afloat until they were picked up by the ship’s boat.
 For this selfless act, Thayer received the Medal of Honor.